Best Bike Lock of 2023: Strong and Practical

 If you’re looking for a lock that stays in one place, at home or at work, then a big, heavy chain is the better choice.
 A thick chain with a strong lock provides the very highest level of security for your bike.

 They're more difficult to attack with power tools, impossible to bolt crop (when 16 mm or more), and immune to bottle jack attacks.
 You can secure multiple bikes with one chain.
-And they also work well with good ground anchors.
+And they also work better with ground anchors.

 Just don’t try to take them with you when you nip to the shops!